ibm-cloud-docs/apps/at_events_devx.md

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the {{site.data.keyword.dev_console}} in the {{site.data.keyword.cloud}}.
 {: shortdesc}

+{{site.data.keyword.cloudaccesstrailfull}} is deprecated.
+As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances, and access to *Lite* plan instances will be removed.
+Existing premium plan instances are supported until 30 September 2019.
+To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+{: deprecated}

 The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-started activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 For more information, see [About {{site.data.keyword.cloudaccesstrailshort}}](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-activity_tracker_ov).